113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

 ### Step 2: Extract the package to a directory that you specify.

-   After extracting the package, the content will look like the following:
+   After you extract the package, the content will look like the following:

    For Linux and MacOS